lannooo/OmniSafeEval/README.md

-# Omni-UBench

-The official repository of "Omni-UBench: Benchmarking Omni-Modal LLM-based Guardrails Across Safety, Utility, and Reliability".
+# Omni-modal Safety Guardrail Evaluation

-**Omni-UBench** is a comprehensive framework for systematically evaluating omni-modal guardrails across *safety, utility and reliability*.
+This repo provid a comprehensive framework for systematically evaluating omni-modal guardrails (content moderation/input filtering) across *safety, utility and reliability*.

 > [!CAUTION]
-> Harmful Content Disclaimer:
-> This project involves safety benchmarks that may contain harmful, disturbing, or offensive examples.
-> These data are provided strictly for safety research and guardrail development.
+> Harmful Content Disclaimer: This project involves safety benchmarks that may contain harmful, disturbing, or offensive examples.
+These data are provided strictly for safety research and guardrail development.

 ## Quick Start